EngrSaad2/E-Commerce/README.md

 Search
 Checkout
 Administration
-REST API..
+REST API.

 #### Get the code:
-Clone the repository:
+Clone the repository:..

 If this is your first time using Github, review http://help.github.com to learn the basics.